shevchenkodiana/Retail-Customer-Basket-Analysis/README.md

    - `2_views/` — create `transactions_clean` and `basket_summary`
    - `3_analytical_questions/` — run business question queries
    - `4_tableau_exports/` — prepare tables for Tableau
-2. Run the Python notebooks in order:
+2. Run the Python notebooks in order from the repository root:
    - `01_retail_basket_analysis.ipynb`
-   - `02_statistical_validation.ipynb`
+   - `02_visualizations_and_statistical_validation.ipynb`

 > Note: BigQuery credentials are not included in this repository.
-> Add your own Google Cloud service account JSON file to the `/notebooks` folder
+> Add your own Google Cloud service account JSON file to the
-> and update `CREDENTIALS_FILE` in the first cell of each notebook.
+> **root folder** of the repository and update `CREDENTIALS_FILE`
+> in the first cell of each notebook.

 ---